lop-Louis/northbook/runbooks/DEVOPS/README.md

 change_type: patch
 last_reviewed: '2025-01-15'
 audience: DevOps engineers executing operational procedures
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Keep DevOps task checklists out of guidance and easy to find
-primary_action: Add or follow the runbook that matches your operational job
+primary_action: Use this index to grab the devops runbook that matches your job.
 ---

+<p data-primary-action>Use this index to grab the devops runbook that matches your job.</p>

 Placeholder for operational runbooks.
 Keep procedural steps here—never inside `/docs`.